How Much Does a Pool Fence Cost?

 Do I Need a Pool Fence?

-When faced with a decision to add yet another feature right after building a new pool, you’re likely wondering whether you actually need a pool fence.
+When faced with a decision to add yet another feature right after shelling out the cost to build a pool, you’re likely wondering whether you actually need a pool fence.
 In reality, a pool safety fence cost pays for itself in many intangible ways.

 There isn’t a price that can be put on someone’s safety.
 And falling into a pool isn’t just a risk for young children or pets; even adults can suffer tragic consequences from taking a wrong step near the pool’s edge.
 You never know exactly when or how many times a pool safety fence will prevent a child, pet, or even an adult from falling into a pool when no one is around to help.